JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Stage 3 - Immunoprecipitation and washing

-Now we have lysed your cells and pre-cleared the lysate if necessary, so we’re ready to run the IP.
+Now we have lysed your cells and pre-cleared the lysate; if necessary, we are ready to run the IP.

 There are two main methods to immunoprecipitate proteins.
 The first approach is mixing the antibody with the lysate and then adding Protein A/G beads to the antibody-lysate complex.
-This method yields high purity of protein; however, the antibodies are also co-eluted with the protein of interest, which sometimes creates difficulties in western blot detection.
+This method yields high purity of protein; however, the co-IP antibody or IP antibody can also be co-eluted with the protein of interest, which sometimes creates difficulties in western blot detection due to antibody contamination in downstream analysis.

-The second approach is preparing the antibody-bead complexes and then incubating them with your lysate to pull out the protein of interest.
-This method gives a lesser yield than the first one but avoids the problem of co-elution of antibodies.
+The second approach involves preparing the antibody-bead complexes and incubating them with the lysate to extract the protein of interest.
+This method yields less than the first one but avoids the problem of co-elution of antibodies, reducing antibody contamination.

 Materials required